COVID-19 update: We are OPEN. Please read my blog post regarding the coronavirus and how it affects your dogs and cats.

 After your puppy stays for training and boarding for at least 7 consecutive days, they may stay in any daily increment you like.

 Make sure that your dog does not have diarrhea prior to arrival and when eating a variety of foods.
-Know what dog training foods and ingredients agree with and don’t agree with your pup.
-If we have to experiment with foods, ingredients and treats your dog will likely get diarrhea.
+Know what dog training foods and ingredients agree with and don’t agree with your dog.
+If we have to experiment with foods, ingredients, and treats your dog will likely get diarrhea.
 If your dog gets diarrhea, all other protocols halt to ensure your dog gets back to healthy stool and has perfect potty training and no defecation in the home or crate.
 This can be very time consuming if your dog has an upset stomach and has to be walked at all hours of the day and night.

 Make sure the consistency, malleability, size, and digestibility is all congruent with dog training.
 If there are issues with the training foods and treats when we receive a dog or puppy the priority will be focused on finding the foods that are suitable for your dog and that will take priority over all other behaviors and training because food is the main motivator and reward system that we use to teach, train and change behaviors.
-Those fundamental food sources and treats must be known about and supplied when you drop off your pup.
-If we have to order them and experiment with any of the above that will significantly delay the learning of all other protocols.
-The exception is that some parents drop their dogs off for boarding and training wanting us to find and explore the foods that their puppy dog can eat.
-That is a protocol all unto itself and is also an option that takes time and a great deal of effort as many dogs get diarrhea from the process.
+Those fundamental food sources and treats must be known about and supplied when you drop off your puppy or we will spend lot’s of time exploring this area.

-If a parent drops off their dog not knowing what training foods their dog likes and can healthily digest without giving them diarrhea or upsetting their stomach, or if a puppy has an all you can eat buffet or free feeding choices directly before being dropped off and isn’t hungry for the rest of the day, these factors would significantly delay their learning process.
+If a parent drops off their dog not knowing what training foods their dog likes and can healthily digest without giving them diarrhea or upsetting their stomach, or if a puppy has an all you can eat buffet or free feeding choices directly before being dropped off and isn’t hungry for the rest of the day, these factors would delay their learning process.